avsa242/ina260-spin/README.md

 ## TODO

 - [x] Implement methods for reading the three measurements
-- [ ] Implement methods for configuring the chip
+- [x] Implement methods for configuring the chip
-- [ ] Implement methods for setting alerts
+- [ ] Implement methods for setting alerts - WIP